macumber/emscripten-test/README.md

 Extract the contents of the latest release `libtest_lib_release.zip` into that directory.

-Copy the file `libtest_lib.js.mem` into the project's root directory (this is a temporary step).

 Install [Node and npm](https://nodejs.org/en/download/)

 Run the test script by running `node test.js` from the root directory